 - A comic-inspired version of Star-Lord appears in Hasbro's Marvel Universe line.

-- Star-Lord received a bobblehead in Funko's Pop! line.
+- Star-Lord received bobbleheads in Funko's Pop! line.

-- Hasbro released a large number of Star-Lord products for the Guardians of the Galaxy movie line.
+- Hasbro released a large number of Star-Lord products for the Guardians of the Galaxy movie line and the line of its sequel.

-- Star-Lord was included in Lego's Guardians of the Galaxy movie line.
+- Star-Lord was included in Lego's Guardians of the Galaxy movie line and the line for the sequel.

 - Gentle Giant Studios released a Star-Lord bust.